atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 (5) Shower unit.
 A shower spray unit with a hose at least 60 in (1525 mm) long that can be used as a fixed shower head at various heights or as a hand-held shower shall be provided.

-**4.34.5.6 BATHTUB AND SHOWER ENCLOSURES.** Enclosures for bathtubs or shower stalls shall not obstruct controls or transfer from wheelchairs onto shower or bathtub seats.
+##### 4.34.5.6 BATHTUB AND SHOWER ENCLOSURES

+Enclosures for bathtubs or shower stalls shall not obstruct controls or transfer from wheelchairs onto shower or bathtub seats.
 Enclosures on bathtubs shall not have tracks mounted on their rims.

+##### 4.34.5.7 CLEAR FLOOR SPACE

-**4.34.5.7 CLEAR FLOOR SPACE.** Clear floor space at fixtures may overlap.
+Clear floor space at fixtures may overlap.

+#### 4.34.6 KITCHENS

-**4.34.6 KITCHENS. **Accessible or adaptable kitchens and their components shall be on an accessible route and shall comply with the requirements of 4.34.6.
+Accessible or adaptable kitchens and their components shall be on an accessible route and shall comply with the requirements of 4.34.6.

-**4.34.6.1* CLEARANCE**.
+##### 4.34.6.1* CLEARANCE

 Clearances between all opposing base cabinets, counter tops, appliances, or walls shall be 40 in (1015 mm) minimum, except in U-shaped kitchens, where such clearance shall be 60 in (1525 mm) minimum.

+##### 4.34.6.2 CLEAR FLOOR SPACE

-**4.34.6.2 CLEAR FLOOR SPACE.** A clear floor space at least 30 in by 48 in (760 mm by 1220 mm) complying with 4.2.4 that allows either a forward or a parallel approach by a person in a wheelchair shall be provided at all appliances in the kitchen, including the range or cooktop, oven, refrigerator/freezer, dishwasher, and trash compactor.
+A clear floor space at least 30 in by 48 in (760 mm by 1220 mm) complying with 4.2.4 that allows either a forward or a parallel approach by a person in a wheelchair shall be provided at all appliances in the kitchen, including the range or cooktop, oven, refrigerator/freezer, dishwasher, and trash compactor.
 Laundry equipment located in the kitchen shall comply with 4.34.7.

+##### 4.34.6.3 CONTROLS

-**4.34.6.3 CONTROLS. **All controls in kitchens shall comply with 4.27.
+All controls in kitchens shall comply with 4.27.

+##### 4.34.6.4 WORK SURFACES

-**4.34.6.4 WORK SURFACES. **At least one 30 in (760 mm) section of counter shall provide a work surface that complies with the following requirements (see Fig. 50):
+At least one 30 in (760 mm) section of counter shall provide a work surface that complies with the following requirements (see Fig. 50):

 (1) The counter shall be mounted at a maximum height of 34 in (865 mm) above the floor, measured from the floor to the top of the counter surface, or shall be adjustable or replaceable as a unit to provide alternative heights of 28 in, 32 in, and 36 in (710 mm, 815 mm, and 915 mm), measured from the top of the counter surface.